 Making the decision to pursue a career in healthcare is a difficult one.
 Especially if you are still in highschool.
 How do you know what you really want to be?
 Doctor?
 Nurse?
 Surgeon?
 What’s the difference?

 If I already have an idea, what should I study first?
 Do I even need to go to college?
 Where exactly do I get started?
 Most importantly, what do these doctors and nurses actually DO all day?

 That is where Discovery Camp comes in.
-Discovery Camp is a week long camp packed full of hands-on activities centered around exploring careers in healthcare.
+Discovery Camp is a set of summer camps packed full of hands-on activities centered around exploring careers in healthcare.

 Figuring Out What You DON’T Want To Be

 When asked the question, “How do I know what I want to be?”, we always answer, “Figure out what you DON’T want to be.”